 A Daring Start

 In February of 1976, James Barron left his position as a highly regarded art director for a thriving DE agency that provided corporate communications to launch Barron Associates, with his wife Patricia.
-With two toddlers at home and a small family loan, the two high-school sweethearts took the dive leaving behind employment security along with a much-needed paycheck, to build their own American dream.
+With two toddlers at home and a small family loan, Jim and Pat took the dive and left behind employment security along with a much-needed paycheck, to build their own American dream.
 While Jim’s work and reputation would help them gain a start in the corporate world, they needed to identify whatever work they could to sustain themselves.
 Chance connected them to an off-the-wall German marketer with a lot of hustle, Harry Geisler.

 Highway to Hollywood